 4. New houses will still get built by the city, not investors

 It’s true that Berlin is already plagued by a lack of new properties.
-Back in the early 2000s, the city was issuing as few as 3,000 building permits a year, creating a massive shortage that fueled today’s housing crisis.
+Back in the early 2000s, the city was issuing as few as 3,000 building permits a year, creating a massive shortage that fuelled today’s housing crisis.
 Things have improved, with 24,218 building permits issued in 2018, but of those, only 16,706 apartments were actually built last year alone.
 Overall, there are an astounding 58,990 issued building permits not being used.

-Why’s that?
-One factor is a lack of building industry workers, but a bigger factor is speculative investment.
+Why is that?
+One factor is a lack of building industry workers, but a greater factor is speculative investment.
 Property investors have been buying land, obtaining building permits, then flipping the vacant property at a profit, without contributing a single new flat to the city.
 Some wait for years to watch the value climb.
 In one case, a massive property in Spandau by the river Havel with permission for 500 flats has been left fallow since 2013.
 Investors can hardly threaten to build less flats – they build so few already.

 Where investors refuse to build, the state can step in.
-Berlin has six public housing companies which are actively building new flats, and have plans to construct 30,000 in by 2021.
-They could build a lot more, if investors offload their undeveloped land.
+Berlin has six public housing companies which are actively building new flats, and have plans to construct 30,000 by 2021.
+They could build a lot more if investors offload their undeveloped land.
 Unlike investors, public landlords aren’t driven to return a profit to shareholders.
 They can build high-quality flats and rent them at affordable prices, with many reserved for low-income tenants.

 Other actors are also emerging as property suppliers.
-Deutsche Bahn is planning to build apartments on its vast supply of inner-city railway land, partially to provide affordable homes for its own employees.
+Deutsche Bahn is planning to build apartments on its vast supply of inner-city railway land, partially to provide affordable homes for its employees.

 Of course public agencies need to be better funded to pay for such investments, but that’s a political decision.
-With interest rates at, or below zero, it would be easy for the German government to take out no-risk loans to fund such social infrastructure.
+With interest rates at or below zero, it would be easy for the German government to take out no-risk loans to fund such social infrastructure.

 Berlin’s rent freeze is likely to be extremely popular with voters, most of whom are tenants.
 Berlin’s coalition – a combative yet dynamic partnership between the SPD, the Greens and Die Linke – is polling favourably.
 Politicians in other cities are already paying attention.
-It’s only a matter of time before federal politicians wake up and realize that rent reform is a vote winner.
+It’s only a matter of time before federal politicians wake up and realise that rent reform is a vote winner.

 In the worst case, should no new houses be built, Berlin will be in the same position it is in today.
-New arrivals will have to find accommodation in less popular areas, such as the tower blocks of East Berlin, or in periphery suburbs.
+New arrivals will have to find accommodation in less popular areas, such as the tower blocks of East Berlin or in periphery suburbs.
 It’s not ideal, but neither is today’s situation in which your income level determines your access to central housing.
 Housing allocation always involves someone not getting what they want.
-Under this new system, the rich have as much or as little chance at their preferred flat as the poor.
+Under this new system, the rich have as much or as little chance at getting their preferred flat as the poor.

 5. Subleasing could get ugly